keithbuhler/keithbuhler.github.io/slideshows/business5virtue.md

 </section><section data-markdown>

-### 8. The "function" of humanity has to do with our rationality.
+### 8. The 'function' of humanity has to do with our rationality.

 What is it that humans do but no other creature does?

 - Not life -- plants are alive, reproduce, grow, etc.
 - Not consciousness -- animals are conscious
+- Rational choice -- only humans make rational choices on the basis of reflection.
+We judge what is true or false, good or bad, and act accordingly.

+- Put differently, you can't know what to do if you don't know (a) the facts and (b) what is worthwhile.
+Should I move to Canada or stay in the U.S.?
+I can only answer that if I know what each place is like, and how well each place would fit my goals and allow me to acquire more virtue.

 </section><section data-markdown>